 Ms. Gray briefed the Committee members on the proposed Environmental Health (EH) fee schedules, which includes a 2% increase for most items to fund the 2022 COLA increase.
-The large exception to this increase is in Hazardous Analysis and Critical Control Point (HACCP) reviews, which currently is operating at a loss of about \$7,600 per inspection.
+The food safety fee schedule would take effect in November due to a large number of annual permit renewals that still take place in January.
+The exception to the 2% increase is in Hazardous Analysis and Critical Control Point (HACCP) reviews, which currently is operating at a loss of about \$8,000 per inspection.
 Ms. Gray is proposing increasing the fee from \$1,600 to \$2,000 to close the gap to cost recovery.
-Committee members discussed the large fee increase for the HACCP and the potential impact that could have on business owners.
+Staff would also like to add a \$0 fee for school self-assessments.
+This addition would be to be able to track these assessments in the District's system.